 We can all agree – clogged ears are the worst, right?
-They’re uncomfortable, sometimes difficult to get rid of, and tend to happen when during the most inconvenient times, like when you’re on a plane, scuba diving, or suffering through a sickness.
+They’re uncomfortable, sometimes difficult to get rid of, and tend to happen during the most inconvenient times.
 Clogged ears are always annoying, giving you a full sensation or feeling like they need to pop, and can sometimes be downright painful.

 So where does this annoyance come from, and what can you do to put a stop to it?
 Read on, because we have the answers you crave.

 There are several different reasons why your ears might become clogged, and none of them are very fun:

 - A change in altitude or pressure

 - Sickness or allergies

 Each of these can cause pressure to build up in your ears by affecting the Eustachian tube, which is a little canal that connects your middle ear to your throat and nasal cavity.
 The Eustachian tube regulates the air pressure between your nose and ears, acting like a little door that opens and closes to allow air bubbles to move around.
 When that little door gets stuck, either open or shut, the pressure in your ears changes and gives you that weird, full feeling in your ears.

 Besides feeling uncomfortable, you might also become dizzy, have trouble keeping your balance, or suffer from some minor hearing loss.